Lesson 1: What’s the Point of View?

 - Approximately 2 Days (35 minutes for each class)

 - Necessary Materials

-- Provided: Point of View Handout, Point of View Example Chart, Pointing out the Point of View Example Chart, Pointing out the Point of View Worksheet (Student Packet, page 6)
+- Pointing Out the Point of View Worksheet (Student Packet, page 6)

 Before the Lesson

 Read and complete the Student Packet Worksheets for “The Wrong Lunch Line,” “No Guitar Blues,” “The White Umbrella,” and “Hamadi.”